Efficient preconditioners for coupled Stokes-Darcy problems with MAC scheme: Spectral analysis and numerical study: Abstract

 \section{Abstract}

 Coupled systems of free flow and porous media arise in a variety of technical and environmental applications.
 For laminar flow regimes, such systems are described by the Stokes equations in the free-flow region and Darcy's law in the porous medium.
 An appropriate set of coupling conditions is needed on the fluid--porous interface.
 Discretisations of the Stokes--Darcy problems yield large, sparse, ill-conditioned, and, depending on the interface conditions, non-symmetric linear systems.
 Therefore, robust and efficient preconditioners are needed to accelerate convergence of the applied Krylov method.
-In this work, we develop and investigate block diagonal, block triangular and constraint preconditioners for the coupled Stokes--Darcy problems.
+In this work, we consider the second order MAC scheme for the coupled Stokes--Darcy problems and develop and investigate block diagonal, block triangular and constraint preconditioners.
 We apply two classical sets of coupling conditions considering the Beavers--Joseph and the Beavers--Joseph--Saffman condition for the tangential velocity.
-For the Beavers--Joseph interface condition, the resulting system is non-symmetric, therefore GMRES method is used.
-Spectral and field-of-values bounds independent of the grid width are derived for the exact versions of the preconditioners.
-Furthermore, we develop efficient inexact versions of the preconditioners.
-We demonstrate the effectiveness and robustness of the proposed preconditioners in numerical experiments.
+For the Beavers--Joseph interface condition, the resulting system is non-symmetric, therefore GMRES method is used for both cases.
+Spectral analysis is conducted for the exact versions of the preconditioners identifying clusters and bounds.
+Furthermore, for practical use we develop efficient inexact versions of the preconditioners.
+We demonstrate effectiveness and robustness of the proposed preconditioners in numerical experiments. \keywords{Stokes--Darcy problem, MAC scheme, GMRES, preconditioner, spectral analysis} \subclass{65F08 \and 65N08 \and 76D07 \and 76S05}